 Krane Funds Advisors, LLC ("Krane" or the "Adviser") serves as the investment adviser to each Fund and is responsible for continuously reviewing, supervising and administering each Fund's investment program.
-Bosera Asset Management (International) Co., Ltd. ("Bosera") serves as the investment sub-adviser to KraneShares Bosera MSCI China A Share ETF and KraneShares SSE STAR Market 50 Index ETF and is responsible for making investment decisions for each of those Fund's assets and trading portfolio securities.
-Nikko Asset Management Americas Inc. ("Nikko") serves as the investment sub-adviser to the KraneShares Asia Pacific High Yield Bond ETF (formerly, KraneShares CCBS China Corporate High Yield Bond USD Index ETF) and is responsible for making investment decisions for that Fund's assets and trading portfolio securities.
-Climate Finance Partners LLC ("CFP") provides non-discretionary sub-advisory services to KraneShares Global Carbon ETF, which includes advice, research and subject matter expertise related to the Fund's investments.
+Bosera Asset Management (International) Co., Ltd. ("Bosera") serves as the investment subadviser to KraneShares Bosera MSCI China A 50 Connect Index ETF and KraneShares SSE STAR Market 50 Index ETF and is responsible for making investment decisions for each of those Fund's assets and trading portfolio securities.
+Nikko Asset Management Americas Inc. ("Nikko") serves as the investment sub-adviser to the KraneShares Asia Pacific High Income Bond ETF (formerly, KraneShares Asia Pacific High Yield Bond ETF) and is responsible for making investment decisions for that Fund's assets and trading portfolio securities.
 SEI Investments Distribution Co. serves as the distributor (the "Distributor") of the shares of each Fund.